Bulforce/laravel-ext-direct/README.md

 ##Info
 This is ext-direct provider for laravel 5 and ExtJS 4 (works with extjs 5 as well)

-Looking for the laravel 4 package, check this laravel4 branch.
+Looking for the laravel 4 package, check the laravel4 branch.

 The idea behind ext-direct is to allow javascript to call remote php methods as they were client side javascript methods.
 This is reducing dramatically the development time.